 Begin by getting to understand who is influential in your community.
 If you are on LinkedIn, Facebook, or even TikTok, searching for your local area can help you to figure out who is widely connected and producing content online that gets a lot of eyes and engagement.
 While of course having someone who is “locally famous” for living near the beach mention you as their real estate agent could be a big boost for you, you are wise to note names that are simply mentioned for doing great work in areas related to housing, from mortgage lending to home inspections to repair of all kinds.

 Widen Your Perception of Influence and Referral Business

-One way that real estate agents bring value to their customers is by having an answer for all locally-related questions.
+One way that real estate agents bring value to their customers is by having an answer for all locally-related questions, including information on housing fund options that may benefit prospective homebuyers.
 If you “know a guy/girl” for every possible home repair or maintenance or financing need, you can provide just that much more value to your clients.
 However, vouching for someone just because they are popular is less valuable than feeling like you’ve really seen how much pride they take in their work.
 Combine your own experiences, testimonials, and their online presence to decide who is really offering amazing value so that your clients see that your whole list of recommended professionals is full of trustworthy folks.

 Brainstorm Creative Collaborations Where Your Expertise Can Shine

 You don’t have to simply refer people to each other in order to network and grow your businesses, either.
 Often, real estate agents and home services professionals can work together in a variety of ways, from hosting booths at local festivals or home fairs to sponsoring local charity events together in ways that cross-pollinate, bringing business to both.
 Everyone involved must stick to their codes of ethics for their work, but within those bounds, there are many ways to help each other out.